rome/tools/packages/@romejs/compiler/lint/rules/js/noCondAssign.test.md

  unknown:1:16 lint/js/noCondAssign ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ Cannot assign variable in loop condition
+  ✖ Do not assign variables in loop conditions.

   > 1 │ for (let i = 1; i = 10; i++) {
       │                 ^^^^^^
     2 │   console.log('foo');
     3 │ }

+  ℹ It is a common typo to mistype an equality operator as an assignment operator.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━